 Although this option was not taken up by the company until some 30 years later it showed a great vision for the future on the part of Ken Tripp.

 In 1971 the opportunity arose to buy the house next door at 43 Boston Road and this was leased to the Hobson Paper Ruling and Binding who produced the company's ruled stock range which included binding margin billheads and statements.

 The company continued to grow and there were now eighteen employees but the business still required more space despite a mezzanine floor being added to the main warehouse.
 It was decided to then demolish the house at number 43 Boston Road and extend the warehouse further and shift the offices upstairs to give further warehouse space.
 Construction commenced in late 1977.

 During this time Barry Kenneth Tripp returned from the UK and in 1974 joined the company to make three generations of the Tripp family to be employed.

 The Auckland branch continued to grow and exports to the Pacific Islands notably Fiji, were increasing rapidly.
-Warehouse space was at a premium and a lot of stock was in outside storage at AJ Tutill & Son's depot in Parnell.
-They have been the company cartage contractors since the 1930's and still are today.
+Warehouse space was at a premium and a lot of stock was in outside storage at third party locations.
 In 1983 the opportunity arose to purchase the Viko Building at number 45 Boston Road and all the stock was now able to be stored in one location.
 This saved a lot of double handling and efficiency improved as the Auckland branch continued to progress.